jrs0/hbr_models/design.md

 Since Polars is based on arrow and is already implemented in Rust, the solution is technically quite similar to option one.
 Using [ConnectorX](https://docs.rs/connectorx/latest/connectorx/), it [appears to be possible](https://stackoverflow.com/questions/74976963/windows-authentication-for-polars-connectorx-sql-server) to connect to SQL Server with Windows Authentication.
 ConnectorX can be used to convert to Arrow2 (the library underlying Polars), which can be converted [into a polars dataframe](https://stackoverflow.com/questions/76677834/im-using-polars-with-connectorx-why-do-i-get-dataframe-type-error).
 One of the advantages of ConnectorX is the query speed, due to automatically dividing up the query and parallelizing it, which should make large databases fetches faster.

 Polars has both an [R](https://github.com/pola-rs/r-polars) using rextendr, and a Python interface.
-The intention is not to use Polars in these languages; instead, the methods used in these interfaces proves that there exists a method to serve up dataframes in those langauges.
+The intention is not to use Polars in these languages; instead, the methods used in these interfaces proves that there exists a method to serve up dataframes in those languages.

 ## Patient Data Model